4d/docs/website/translated_docs/es/Debugging/debugger.md

 Like the Constants page of the Explorer window, this theme displays predefined constants provided by 4D.
 The expressions from this theme cannot be modified.

-#### Semaphores
+#### Semáforos

 This theme lists the local semaphores currently being set.
 For each semaphore, the Value column provides the name of the process that sets the semaphore.
 The expressions from this theme cannot be modified.
-The expressions from this theme cannot be modified.
+Global semaphores are not displayed.

 #### Procesos

 This theme lists the processes started since the beginning of the working session.
 The value column displays the time used and the current state for each process (i.e., Executing, Paused, and so on).
 The expressions from this theme cannot be modified.

-#### Tables and Fields
+#### Tablas y campos

 This theme lists the tables and fields in the 4D database.
 For each Table item, the Value column displays the size of the current selection for the current process as well as the number of **locked records**.